 There’s something so comforting about pancakes, but they're usually reserved for Sunday mornings... and that's it.
 We want to change that, and these are the recipes we're going to use to do it.
 Protein pancakes are quick to throw together, healthy enough for every morning, and, you guessed it, packed with enough protein to keep you full until lunch.
 From classic banana to vegan tiramisu to stacks with peanut butter syrup, these pancakes are healthy twists on the childhood classic, and we love 'em all.

 Fall is to pumpkin what weekends are to pancakes.
 But that doesn’t mean you can’t change things up.
 After all, some of the best recipes come from thinking outside the box—and season.
 Simply combine the five simple ingredients and flip your way to one of the healthiest, most decadent breakfasts of all time.

-We used to think it was impossible to improve upon classic blueberry pancakes.
-But boy were we wrong.
+We used to think it was impossible to improve upon classic blueberry pancakes, but boy were we wrong.
 These next-level pancakes get a hefty dose of protein from egg whites, cottage cheese, and vanilla protein powder.
-Not to mention, they’re the perfect meal for refueling post workout—or post sleep (#doyou).
+Not to mention they’re the perfect meal for refueling post workout—or post sleep (#doyou).

 Originally published March 2015.
-Updated August 2016.
+Updated April 2017.